PintoGideon/notes/Node.js/Basics.md

 server.listen(80)
 ```
 The ```http.createServer() ``` set's up a network feature of Node specialzing in http protocols
-The libuv library links C++ code and Node the with computer's internal structure which opens a socket
-which is ready to receive incoming messages.
+The libuv library links C++ code and Node with the computer's internal structure which opens a socket and is ready to receive incoming messages.

 Node auto-runs the code (function) for us when a request arrives from a user.
 ```javascript